HwangToeMat/Open-Images_EasyDownload/README.md

 **You can use name of imagefile and column('OriginalURL') of 'bbox.csv' to match annotation to image**

-### If you want download more faster, change parameters of ratelim in line 117.
+### If you want to download more faster, change parameters of ratelim in line 117.
 ```
 *** Too many calls in a short time can lead to missing data. ***
 @ratelim.patient(5, 5) # 5 times in 5 seconds (Gets called at most every 1. seconds)